Stadio Adriatico – Giovanni Cornacchia: History

 The oval stadium was designed by Luigi Piccinato, who was inspired by the style of the Roman Stadio Olimpico, which opened two years earlier.
 Architecturally, Piccinato notably used arches to support the bleachers of the Stadio Adriatico.
 Originally, the stadium had one-level stands and could only accommodate up to 10,000 spectators.
 After Delfino Pescara's first promotion to Serie A, the top division of Italian football, in 1977, the stadium was widened and expanded with the addition of a second level.
 The stadium capacity thus increased to 34,000.
 Prior to the Heysel Stadium disaster in 1985, when venue security and regulations were less strict, the stadium was able to hold up to 40,000 attendees.

 In 2009, the stadium was renovated to better accommodate the 2009 Mediterranean Games, which Pescara hosted.
 After spending around €15,000,000, the venue capacity was set to 24,400 seats.
 Bleachers were covered with laminated wood, air-conditioned suites were added, as well as a new press box and modernized elevators.

-On 22 October 2009, the stadium was renamed to honor Giovanni Cornacchia, an Olympic hurdler and native of Pescara.
+On 22 October 2009, the stadium was renamed to honour Giovanni Cornacchia, an Olympic hurdler and native of Pescara.